kiris-mods/spruce-willis-the-xmas-tree/README.md

 </a>

 <h3>
-A small mod created during MMD's December WinterJam 2019 modding event!
+A small mod created during the WinterJam 2019 modding event!
 </h3>

 <h3>It's that time of year again, we need a new Christmas tree for the presents to go under!
 So lets go see if we can catch one wandering around in the forest!</h3>